-During this Speculative Design Archive debate the emergence of new modes of authorship and authority with their own independent narratives will be explored.
+The first Speculative Design Archive debate explored the emergence of new modes of authorship and authority with their own independent narratives.
 With Bethany Nowviskie, Dragan Espenschied, Klaus Rechert, Michael Murtaugh, Nicolas Maleve, Renee Turner and Cristina Cochior.
 Moderation by Annet Dekker.

 18:00-19:30 Thursday Bite